-- i.
-The student accepts or acquiesces in the explanation and decides not to pursue the matter further. - ii.
+i.
+The student accepts or acquiesces in the explanation and decides not to pursue the matter further.

+ii.
 The professor concludes that a mathematical or mechanical error occurred that affected the student's grade.
-In the case of such an error, the professor shall notify the dean and the registrar to have the grade corrected. - iii.
+In the case of such an error, the professor shall notify the dean and the registrar to have the grade corrected within 30 days of the meeting or alternative communication, absent a grade appeal or extraordinary circumstances.

+iii.
 The student concludes that a substantive grading error occurred and wishes to petition for a grade change.
-In such circumstances, the student must notify the professor in writing of the student's intent to challenge the grade.
-The written notice to the professor must set forth (i) the error complained of, (ii) the rationale for considering the decision to be in error, and (iii) the remedy requested.
-The written notice must be filed within 90 days after the grade has been assigned, and should also specify whether the student members of the Academic Status and Student Affairs Committee should participate in the grade appeal.
-The student petitioning for the grade change should simultaneously provide a copy of the petition to the assistant or associate dean for student affairs. - b.
+In such circumstances, within 14 days of the meeting, the student must petition to challenge the grade.
+The written petition must set forth (i) the error complained of, (ii) the rationale for considering the decision to be in error, and (iii) the remedy requested.
+The petition should also specify whether the student members of the Academic Status and Student Affairs Committee should participate in the grade appeal.
+The student petitioning for the grade change should simultaneously provide a copy of the petition to the assistant or associate dean for student affairs and the professor.

+b.
 Upon receiving the petition the professor must, within fourteen days, provide both the student and the assistant or associate dean for student affairs with a written statement explaining the basis of the grade on appropriate academic grounds.
 The written statement may take many forms: the professor may provide a copy of the student's graded exam and the model answer; a copy of the professor's grading key for the student's exam; a written memorandum explaining the grade; or other such written statement as the professor deems appropriate in the circumstances.
 The decision regarding the format of the written response rests with the individual professor; the professor is not required to provide the student with a copy of the answer key for a written assignment or examination unless the professor chooses to do so.
 In the rare case in which a professor concurs that a substantial error occurred, the professor may choose to file a written statement supporting the student's petition for a grade change.
-Once the student and the assistant dean for student affairs receive the professor's written explanation, the assistant or associate dean for student affairs shall forward the student's petition and the professor's response to the Academic Status and Student Affairs Committee. - c.
-After receiving the file from the assistant or associate dean for student affairs, the Academic Status and Student Affairs Committee shall review the petition and make a recommendation to the faculty.
-Every effort shall be made to communicate the decision of the faculty to the student within 30 days of the Committee receiving all pertinent information.
+Once the student and the assistant or associate dean for student affairs receive the professor's written explanation, the assistant or associate dean for student affairs shall forward the student's petition and the professor's response to the Academic Status and Student Affairs Committee.

+c.
+After receiving the file from the assistant or associate dean for student affairs, the Academic Status and Student Affairs Committee shall review the petition and make a recommendation to the full Law faculty at the next regularly scheduled faculty meeting.
+Every effort shall be made to communicate the decision of the faculty to the student within 14 days of that faculty meeting.
 In accordance with Section IX.C of the College of Law Policies and Regulations, the "decision of the committee is final after it has been reported to and accepted by the faculty."